Questions Commonly Asked about Conservation Easements

 - What is a conservation easement?

-A conservation easement is a method of protecting our natural resources and preserving scenic open space and natural lands.
-The landowner who gives an easement gives up most or all of the rights to develop and subdivide the land, now and in the future, but still maintains ownership of the land.
+A conservation easement is a method of protecting natural resources and preserving scenic open space and natural lands.
+A conservation easement is an agreement that binds all future landowners ensuring the permanent protection of the land.
+The landowner who gives an easement gives up various property rights in order to protect the land.
+Examples of the rights given up include the right to develop, subdivide the land and mine gravel.
+The landowner still maintains ownership of the land.
 The organization accepting the easement agrees to monitor it to ensure compliance with its terms.

-Landowners donate easements as a conservation measure to protect and preserve land from development.
+Landowners donate easements as a way to protect the land from uses that would harm the important resources of the property.
 Donors often want to ensure that family lands can pass to future generations.
 There are also potential tax advantages associated with the donation of an easement.

 Easement offers are evaluated on a case-by-case basis.
 MET staff members are available to visit potential easement sites and meet with interested landowners.
 The Board of Trustees and staff are guided by MET policy and the Internal Revenue Code; however, the final decision rests with the Board of Trustees.

 - How long does the easement last?